0xAF/0xAF.org/content/websdr-update.md

 There is also a database with all the repeaters in Bulgaria too.
 Me and LZ2DMV are maintaning the DB.
 It is hosted on the same site.
 You will find <a href="https://varna.radio/reps.json">the database</a> and <a href="https://varna.radio/reps.js">the JS library</a> which will help you with the DB also there.

 For some time, I'm trying to make use of my free time, by contributing to <a href="https://github.com/luarvique/openwebrx">OpenWebRX+</a> project, maintained by Marat.
-I've integrated Leaflet with OpenStreetMaps to the project and I'm making the docker images and the RPi packages.
+I've integrated Leaflet with OpenStreetMaps to the project and I'm making the docker images and the RPi images.
+I'm also preparing an automated environment for building these images, as for the Debian (x86-64, armv7 and arm64) packages, which are published on debian and ububtu repos of the project.
 You can read of how to install it <a href="https://luarvique.github.io/ppa/">here</a>, or you can use <a href="https://hub.docker.com/search?q=slechev%2Fopenwebrx">my docker images</a> or <a href="https://github.com/luarvique/openwebrx/releases/">the Raspberry Pi images</a>.

 The WebSDR was upgraded too.
 I've replaced the RPi 4 with a TinyPC.